dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 We've almost achieved our goal of displaying a collection of Biz-E Bodies, but we have one task remaining.
 We could certainly add additional `Worker` widgets to our application, but they would all be siblings of the `Banner` widget and could be difficult to style properly.
 In the next section, we'll create a simple container widget that will manage the layout of the `Worker` widgets.

+{% section %}

 ## Moving the Worker into a container
+{% task 'Create a container to handle the layout of Worker widgets' %}

 The `WorkerContainer` has many of the same responsibilities as the `App` widget.
 It will be responsible for generating both virtual DOM nodes directly as well as rendering widgets.
 Similar to the `Worker` widget, we will apply some styling to it.

-Putting this all together, add the following to `WorkerContainer.ts`:
+{% instruction 'Putting this all together, add the following to `WorkerContainer.ts`:' %}

 ```ts
 import { WidgetBase } from '@dojo/widget-core/WidgetBase';